About Thurgood Marshall Academy

 Thurgood Marshall Academy is a college-preparatory public charter high school located in D.C.’s historic Anacostia neighborhood in Ward 8.

 Founded in 2001 by law students and their professors at Georgetown University Law Center, our school upholds Supreme Court Justice Thurgood Marshall’s legacy of equal opportunity through a commitment to provide an excellent education for all students.

-As a non-selective high school, Thurgood Marshall Academy is open to all DC students; we do not enroll students based on academic ability.
+As a non-selective high school, we are open to all D.C. students, and do not enroll students based on academic ability.
 The average ninth-grade student enters our school with skills three or four grade levels behind.
-In order to improve their skills and help students overcome years of accumulated academic deficits, all ninth and tenth grade students receive twice as much English and math instruction (90 minutes of each per day) as they would in a traditional public school.
+In order to improve their skills and help overcome years of accumulated academic deficits, incoming students receive twice as much English and math instruction (90 minutes of each per day) as they would in a traditional public school.

 - Summer Prep Program introduces incoming 9th and 10th grade students to the academic and behavioral demands of our school.

 - Double-Block Schedule gives students who are academically behind twice as much English and Math (90 minutes each per day) than a traditional high school.

 - Legal principles as teaching tools which instill an understanding of democracy and advocacy for students and their community.